-At the youth meeting, children were broken up into groups and had 20 minutes to discuss why or why they did not use Flint parks and to list the activities they liked doing, what they wished they could do, and what are some ideas they have seen and would like to see in Flint.
+At the youth meeting, children were broken up into groups and had 20 minutes to discuss why or why they did not use Flint parks and to list the activities they liked doing, what they wished they could do, and some ideas they had seen and would like to see in Flint.
 This list was then given to a second table for them to discuss and whittle down to their favorite three ideas.
 These "top three" lists were ultimately compiled all together as a master list and then every child voted for their top choices in a "dollar exercise", where each student was given ten "J. Dallas Dort Dollars" to vote on amenity options as they saw fit.
-By recording the students' votes and comparing the results to what park amenities Flint has historically installed, the City gets a good idea if, 1 - recreation interests are changing and 2 - what recreation opportunities are most important to Flint's youth, "Youth" being one of the guiding principles of the Imagine Flint Master Plan.
+The students' votes were recorded and the results were compared to what park amenities Flint has historically installed.
+This showed the City if, 1 - recreation interests are changing and 2 - what recreation opportunities are most important to Flint's youth.
+"Youth" is one of the guiding principles of the Imagine Flint Master Plan.

 The top three amenities the kids chose were zip-lines, basketball courts, and skate parks.
-Currently, Flint has no zip-lines and only one skate park so there is a chance to explore opportunities to install these new ideas.
+Currently, Flint has no zip-lines and only one skate park so there is a new push to explore opportunities to install these new ideas.